authts/sample-keycloak-react-oidc-context/README.md

 ## Config

 The Docker Compose config should work as-is.
-If you need to customize it, like changing what port a service runs on, then edit file `.env`.
+If you need to customize it, like changing what port a service runs on, then edit file `.env`

 The React config should work as-is as well.
-If you need to customize it, then edit file `react/.env`.
+If you need to customize it, then edit file `react/.env`

 ## Links